frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 The number of cases and deaths in Texas continue to exponentially increase, it looks like the situation is far from its peak.
-It's extremely important now more than ever that you wash your hands frequently, maintain social distance, and practice respiratory hygiene in order to slow down the spread of the virus.
-It might seem that practicing this protective measures at a large scale hasn't slowdown the spread of the virus; however, is very likely that the situation would had been much worse if no actions had been taken.
+It's extremely important now more than ever that you wash your hands frequently, maintain social distance, and practice respiratory hygiene in order to slow down or maintain the current rate the virus is the spreading.
+It might seem that practicing this protective measures at a large scale hasn't not been very effective since the data shows that the virus is still rapidly spreading; however, is very likely that the situation would had been much worse if no actions had been taken.